 Community Support Centers

-Community support centers are facilities that provide basic needs or a community benefit including government buildings, food banks and substance abuse centers.Calvert County has almost 70 community support centers Over half of the county’s community support centers are in Prince Frederick.
+Community support centers are facilities that provide basic needs or a community benefit including government buildings, food banks and substance abuse centers.
+The Calvert County Department of Community Services and the Calvert County Department of Social Services partner with the Housing Authority of Calvert County and several non-profit organizations to provide services to the homeless population.
+The Housing Authority of Calvert County administers HUD’s Homeless Housing Choice Voucher Program and owns and maintains 72 housing units subsidized with Rental Assistance RAD Project Based Vouchers.
+The county’s network of providers also offer services under its continuum of care for the homeless and at-risk low-income households.
+The Calvert County departments of Community Services and Social Services and the Calvert County Housing Authority are located in the Town Center, as are the nearly 70 community support centers, of which more than half are in Prince Frederick.

+The county recently allocated local funds to leverage HUD’s Block Grant funds to acquire 85 and 87 Main Street.
+The county plans to redevelop these properties into a community resources hub and parking area to serve vulnerable segments of the county’s population, consolidating continuum of care services in a central location.
+The county is also securing the MDOT funding for a transit station, providing accessible public transportation to and from the proposed facility.

 Solid Waste Management

-The Department of Public Works, Solid Waste Division operates the Barstow Convenience Center on Stafford Road where residents can dispose of their trash and recyclables.
+The Department of Public Works, Solid Waste Division operates the Barstow Convenience Center, located to the west of the Town Center on Stafford Road where residents can dispose of their trash and recyclables.
 In addition, the Solid Waste Division offers county residents free bulk item pick up services for many large items.
 Residents are permitted to bring large items to Appeal Landfill themselves.
 The Barstow Convenience Center is to be redesigned to have two levels like the Appeal Convenience Center.
 Funds are budgeted for Fiscal Year 2022.

 Goals and Objectives